-As the UK’s largest energy supplier, British Gas need little introduction.
+As the UK’s largest energy supplier, British Gas needs little introduction.
 Offering domestic and commercial energy, British Gas operates as Scottish Gas in Scotland and currently employ more than 30,000 people.

-British Gas are owned by The Centrica Group, who continue to fund gas and oil exploration ventures in the UK, Europe and North America, all with vast success.
+British Gas is owned by The Centrica Group, who continue to fund gas and oil exploration ventures in the UK, Europe and North America, all with vast success.

 Who’s in charge?